 Degree programmes established under Italian Ministerial Decree no. 270/2004

 Study plans may only be submitted on-line via Personal Area > Study plan.

 Remember that you are required to complete and submit a study plan every academic year in which you are enrolled, regardless of whether you make changes or not.

-If you enrolled in a three-year degree programme prior to the academic year 2013/2014 or in a two-year degree programme from the academic year 2015/2016 onwards, you must submit your study plan on paper, along with any changes that you wish to make, to the contact professor on the teaching board for the degree programme in which you are enrolled.
+If you enrolled in a three-year degree programme prior to the academic year 2016/2017 or in a two-year degree programme and the academic year 2018/2019 onwards, you must submit your study plan on paper, along with any changes that you wish to make, to the contact professor on the teaching board for the degree programme in which you are enrolled.
 After approving the requested changes, your contact professor will send your study plan to the office concerned.